Why you need Google Maps marketing

 While this may sound obvious, you’d be surprised by how many listings have inaccurate or outdated info, or info that is not being continuously monitored and updated.
 It’s important to check on your location details occasionally to ensure accuracy, and to make sure users haven’t tried to rename your business.
 While you are unlikely to get pranked by your customers or another business, one entertaining example of the importance of monitoring your listing is Hornsea Language College in the UK.
 According to local news, the school was briefly renamed “Hell on Earth” as a student joke.

 2. Add images

-Also included in your Google Maps marketing strategy should be the use of images within your business listing.
-No matter what type of business you own, attractive photos draw users’ eyes to your listing, while giving you the chance to further your Google Maps SEO.
+You should also include the use of images within your business listing in your Google maps marketing strategy.
+32% of marketers say visual images are the most important form of content for their business, and Google Maps is no exception.
+No matter what type of business you own, attractive photos draw users’ eyes to your listing while giving you the chance to improve your Google Maps SEO.

-So how exactly can your SEO improve if images don’t have any words?
+You may be wondering how your SEO can improve if images don’t have any words?
 Well, images not having words doesn’t exactly have to be true on the internet.
-A common digital marketing strategy is adding metadata to your images that boost your ranking without making keywords directly visible to searchers.
+A common digital marketing strategy is adding metadata to your images to boost your ranking without making keywords directly visible to searchers.

 If you upload a picture of your office or store taken on a mobile device, it may already have metadata about the physical location it was taken.
 With Google Maps, you can further add alt text that includes keywords, as well as location tags.